SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

-Regardless of whether you choose to go with the full checkout or payments only, we will supply you with a variety of payment methods and features to cater for your business needs.
+Regardless of whether you choose to go with the full checkout or payments only, we will supply you with a variety of payment instruments and features to cater for your business needs.

 -   **Authentication:** The process for verifying the payers identity.